HaarisRmnyr/Web-Application-Penetration-Test-Metasploitable-2/README.md

 This proves that the exploit was a success and I have root-level access to the target VM.
 This marks the successful completion of the exploitation phase.
 I will now take a break before proceeding with post-exploitation activities.

+With root-level access confirmed, I proceeded to the post-exploitation phase to gather sensitive information and identify potential next steps.

+The primary goal was to enumerate local users and search for sensitive files on the system.
+To do this, I executed the following commands from the compromised shell:

+- cat /etc/passwd: This command was used to examine the /etc/passwd file, which contains a list of all user accounts on the system.
+This allowed me to identify various user IDs, such as msfadmin, service, and user, which could be used for further lateral movement or privilege escalation.

+- find / -type f -name "*.conf" 2>/dev/null: This command was used to search for files with specific extensions, such as configuration files (.conf), that might contain sensitive information like passwords, API keys, or other credentials.
+The 2>/dev/null part of the command is used to suppress error messages, such as "Permission denied," which keeps the output clean and easier to read.

+I then pivoted from the file system to the database.
+Using the psql command-line interface, I was able to log in and access the PostgreSQL database.
+This step demonstrates the ability to move laterally within a compromised system and exploit different services to gather additional information.
+I will now search for sensitive data within the database.